Purpose of the Secretaries Board

 The Secretaries Board is committed to an integrated approach to national priorities.
 To support this approach, each Board meeting will include an update from relevant Secretaries on:

-In addition, the Board has identified three priorities for 2024:
+In addition, the Board has identified the following four key priorities for 2025-26:

-1. First Nation priorities including Closing the Gap;
+- First Nations priorities including Closing the Gap.

 Other priorities may be determined by the Chair of the Secretaries Board in consultation with the Board.